Herschel Walker and Raphael Warnock trade blows in Georgia U.S. Senate debate | Politics

 Their showdown is one of the most closely watched contests in the Nov.
 8 congressional elections.
 During the hour-long debate in Savannah, Walker accused Warnock of attacking the police, empowering criminals and allowing the powerful painkiller fentanyl into Georgia by not protecting U.S. borders.

 "We will see time and time again tonight, as we have already seen, that my opponent has a problem with the truth.
-And just because he says something doesn't mean it's true," Warnock responded to applause from the audience.
-Walker was admonished by a debate moderator for using a prop that appeared to be a badge, after Warnock referred to dubious claims that he has worked in law enforcement and to a decades-old police report about Walker threatening to have a shoot-out with police.
+And just because he says something doesn't mean it's true," Warnock responded.
+"One thing I have not done, I've never pretended to be a police officer and I've never threatened a shootout with the police," he added in reference to media reports that Walker has falsely claimed to have worked in law enforcement and once talked about having a shootout with police.

+Walker then flashed what appeared to be a badge and was admonished by a debate moderator for using a prop.
 The Republican has acknowledged struggling in the past with mental health and was asked if he still receives treatment.
 "I continue to get help if I need it.
 But I don't need any help.
 I'm doing well," Walker said.
-The race had already been rocked by media reports that Walker, who has voiced opposition to abortion without exceptions, paid for an abortion in 2009 to terminate the pregnancy of a woman he was dating and who later gave birth to one of his children.
-Walker has called the allegation a "flat-out lie."
-Reuters has not independently confirmed the claim.

-During the debate, Walker repeated his statement that the reports are false and reiterated his position on abortion: "I'm a Christian.
-I believe in life."
-Democrats hold slim majorities in the Senate and House of Representatives.
-Senate control could be decided by the outcome of races in Georgia, Arizona, Nevada, North Carolina, New Hampshire, Ohio, Pennsylvania and Wisconsin.

 Each candidate pledged to accept the outcome of the election.